History & Overview Annual Report President's Pages Center News Community Affairs

 Dimethylsulfoxide

-Bottom Line: DMSO may help to relieve pain but more studies are needed to confirm its safety and efficacy.
+DMSO may help relieve pain but more studies are needed to confirm its safety and efficacy.
 There is no evidence that DMSO can treat cancer in humans.

 DMSO is a widely used chemical solvent.
-It is rapidly absorbed when applied to the skin and has been shown to reduce pain and inflammation.
-However, there are concerns of adverse effects include damage to the nerves.
-DMSO is used as a prescription drug to treat inflammation and pain of the bladder and as an antidote for chemotherapy drugs that leak and are trapped inside the body.
-DMSO has not been shown to be an effective treatment for cancer in humans.
+It is rapidly absorbed when applied to the skin, and has been shown to reduce pain and inflammation.
+DMSO is used as a prescription drug to treat inflammation and pain of the bladder.
+Small studies suggest that DMSO may help relieve peripheral neuropathy and post-thoracotomy pain.
+It has also been studied for its effects on painful bladder syndrome/interstitial cystitis, but definitive evidence is lacking.
+More research is also needed to determine its effects in patients with osteoarthritis.

 • To reduce pain